Header Top Bar

 Besides that, investors are encouraged to utilize local ingredients and incorporate technology to enhance the customer experience.

-With the right strategies in place and a commitment to delivering exceptional quality and service, opening an F&B business in Surabaya can be rewarding.
+Opening an F&B business in Surabaya can be rewarding, with the right strategies in place and a commitment to delivering exceptional quality and service.

-The rising trend in F&B industry in Surabaya
+The rising trend in the F&B industry in Surabaya

 Surabaya has seen a rapid rise in the F&B industry and continues to welcome such growth.
 For example, the national electronic commerce company Blibli has partnered with the Indonesian Cafe and Restaurant Entrepreneurs Association (Apkrindo) in East Java to support the growth of cafes and restaurants in Surabaya.

-According to Apkrindo’s data, this collaboration is established upon the food & beverage industry’s annual growth of 20% in Surabaya.
+According to Apkrindo’s data, this collaboration is based on the food and beverage industry’s 20% annual growth in Surabaya.

 Blibli aims to strengthen its integrated omnichannel commerce ecosystem by adding the best cafes and restaurants with attractive offers for Surabaya customers.

-This collaboration is also part of Blibli’s strategy to increase local sellers in Surabaya.
-The company aims to add more than 250 food and beverage options guaranteed to be satisfying, affordable, and easy to access for customers in Surabaya.
+This collaboration is also part of Blibli’s strategy to increase the number of local sellers in Surabaya.
+The company aims to add more than 250 food and beverage options that are guaranteed to be satisfying, affordable, and easy to access for customers in Surabaya.

 The growing number of foreign investors in Surabaya

-Reports have shown a growing interest in foreign investors in Surabaya.
+Reports have shown an increasing interest in foreign investors in Surabaya.
 Several countries, including Singapore, the Netherlands, China, Japan, and Malaysia, have invested in Surabaya, with Singapore leading the way with an investment value of IDR 1.311 trillion.

 Surabaya’s economic growth has also increased, with a 7.17% growth rate in the third quarter of 2022, higher than the 5.58% growth rate of the entire East Java province during the same period.